AgentMC/Sao19/Translate/En/Part5.md

 Floating in the jet-black night sky, Asuna with her pure and radiant appearance, was seen as no one else than Genesis God Stacia, drawn on the murals of the Arabel family house and pictures in the Sword Mastery Academy.
 Asuna raised a rainbow shining sword and created a huge hole in the ground banishing the dark knight who was about to kill Ronye to the bottom of the earth.
 Ronye who witnessed that miracle believed without any doubt that Asuna is Stacia God herself.

 Later Asuna as well as Kirito ─ and additionally, Emperor Vector and the dark knight Ronye fought ─ turned out to be "real world people".
-Nevertheless, Ronnie's gratitude and respect never faded at all even after more than a year after the war.
+Nevertheless, Ronye's gratitude and respect never faded at all even after more than a year after the war.

 But facing each other alone in such a way made Ronye's heart to throb fast.